-Although the bacterial processes leading to $N_2O$ emissions (nitrification and denitrification) are reasonably well understood, it is as yet difficult to quantify nitrification and denitrification rates in terrestrial and aquatic systems.
-In addition, the observed fluxes of $N_2O$ show large temporal and spatial variation.
-As a result, the estimates of national emissions of $N_2O$ from manure management are relatively uncertain, as reflected in the ranges of the default emission factors.
-Mosier et al. (in press) applied the IPCC method to the world and estimated agricultural emissions with an uncertainty range of about a factor of 20: 1 - 19 Tg $N_2O$ -N per year.
+Although the bacterial processes leading to N_2O emissions (nitrification and denitrification) are reasonably well understood, it is as yet difficult to quantify nitrification and denitrification rates in terrestrial and aquatic systems.
+In addition, the observed fluxes of N_2O show large temporal and spatial variation.
+As a result, the estimates of national emissions of N_2O from manure management are relatively uncertain, as reflected in the ranges of the default emission factors.
+Mosier et al. (1998) applied the IPCC method to the world and estimated agricultural emissions with an uncertainty range of about a factor of 20: 1 - 19 Tg N_2O -N per year.
 This only reflects the uncertainty in emission factors.
-In addition, there is considerable uncertainty in other factors, including N exretion by animals and amount of N leaching from soils.
+In addition, there is considerable uncertainty in other factors, including N excretion by animals and amount of N leaching from soils.